 • If subscribers signed up for a newsletter and they receive regular, salesy product pitches, it’s likely they will unsubscribe.
 However, they would probably embrace subtle product updates as a small percentage of the overall content delivered to them via email.

-Delivering email sales pitches is all about knowing your subscribers, knowing what information they are open to receiving, and knowing when they are ready to receive specific types of messages.
+Delivering email sales pitches is all about knowing your subscribers, knowing what information they are open to receiving, and knowing when they are ready to receive specific messages.
 This can only be accomplished by scoring and testing.

 Email Marketing Automation